pgfeldman/KeywordExplorer/markup/TweetDownloader.md

 The controls and their functions are described below:

 #### Test Keywords
+This area contains the keywords and hashtags that you wish to download.
+Each line represents a sigle term (like "chlorine dioxide"), but you can connect multiple terms by using "OR" (e.g. "hydroxychloroquine PR HCq"), which will return both terms.
 #### Start Date
+Sets the start date for a pull
 #### End Date
+Sets the last possible date for a pull.
+If the corpora size is reached before the last day, then the pull will stop early
 #### Duration
+The number of days for a query to iterate over.
+Clicking the **set start** will set the start date to be the end date minus the duration.
+Likewise, clicking the **set end** will set the end date to be the start date plus the duration.
 #### Collect
+Launches the set of request to Twitter to pull down tweets and store them in the database.
+Clicking **Balanced** will cause the number of tweets doanloaded for each keyword to be approximately equal to the smallest number of keywords for that day.
+Clicking **Percent** will download the same percentage of tweets for each keyword.
 #### Analytics
+Clicking the **Calc Rates** button will calculate the number of tweets for each keyword on **Start Date**.
+Based on this it will estimate the number of days needed to reach the corpora size desired.
+The results are printed to the [console](#console).
+You can see an example at the bottom of this document.
+The highest and lowest values are copied to the **Lowest/Day** and **Highest/Day** fields in the [Twitter Params](#twitter-params-region).

+Clicking **Browser** will launch the default browser with a tab for each keyword during the time period specified by **Start Date** and **End Date**

 ### Twitter Params <span id="twitter-params-region"/>
 >![Twitter params region](../images/downloader_twitter_params.png)